FHA loans allow 100% down payment gifts

 If any interested party is the source of the gift, the money is considered an inducement to purchase and gets subtracted from the sales price when calculating the downpayment.

 The gift cannot be made based on a promise of paying it back in the future.

 The home buyer will obtain a gift letter from the gifting individual or organization.

 The letter will state that no repayment is expected and will provide information about the giftor such as phone number, address, and the account from which the gift funds will be transferred.

 Most lenders will require a bank statement from the giftor showing the funds coming out of their account.
 They will also want to see the full amount deposited into your account.

 Make sure your gift donor is comfortable including their bank statement with the gift letter, and that the transfer amount matches the gift letter and the deposit into your account.

 The process of documenting a gift is typically straightforward.
-The small additional time investment is well worth getting into a home without needing your own funds for downpayment.Click to see today's rates (Sep 24th, 2017)
+The small additional time investment is well worth getting into a home without needing your own funds for downpayment.Verify your new rate (Nov 23rd, 2017)

 Even if you don't have family or friends who can or would make such a gift, there are other possibilities.
 HUD has a list of available government programs broken out by state, including ones that may offer downpayment and closing cost assistance for homebuyers.

 Also check to see if your state and employer offer a program called employer assisted housing (EAH).
 Low- and moderate-income workers can get loans to cover a downpayment and closing costs.
 Look for the term "EAH" and your state in an online search engine to see what might be available.